GMRES-Accelerated ADMM for Quadratic Objectives: Explaining Convergence in Iterations

-Intuitively, this is to assume that the behavior of $K(\beta)$ is well-described by its eigenvalues; we will return to this point later in Section~\ref{sec:normality}.
+In order to understand the circumstances that allow the ADMM-GMRES converge an order-of-magnitude faster than basic ADMM, we make the following assumption. \begin{assume}[$\kappa_{X}$ is bounded] For a fixed $\beta>0$, the matrix $K(\beta)$, defined in (\ref{eq:Kdef}), is diagonalizable.
+Furthermore, it has an eigendecomposition $K(\beta)=XSX^{-1}$ whose matrix-of-eigenvectors $X$ has a bounded condition number $\kappa_{X}=\|X\|\|X^{-1}\|$. \end{assume} Intuitively, we assume that the matrix $K(\beta)$ is close to normal, so that its behavior can be accurately described by its eigenvalues alone; we will return to this point later in Section~\ref{sec:normality}.
 Substituting $\|p(K)\|=\|Xp(S)X^{-1}\|\le\|X\|\|p(S)\|\|X^{-1}\|$ reduces the residual minimization problem in Lemma~\ref{lem:admm_gmres} to an \emph{eigenvalue approximation problem} (see e.g.~\cite{saad1986GMRES})

 where we have used the maximum modulus notation

 In this new problem, our objective is to construct a low-order polynomial whose zeros are approximately the eigenvalues of $K(\beta)$.

 Problem (\ref{eq:eig_approx}) is made easier by enclosing the eigenvalues $\Lambda$ within the disk $\mathcal{D}=\{z\in\C:|z|\le a\}$ mentioned earlier in Remark~\ref{rem:Knrm}, with radius